MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-docker-container-deployment.md

 ## Pull and run the container image

-To pull and run the Docker container images for SQL Server 2017 and SQL Server 2019, follow the prerequisites and steps in the following quickstart:
+To pull and run the Docker container images for [!INCLUDE[sssql17-md](../includes/sssql17-md.md)] and [!INCLUDE[sssql19-md](../includes/sssql19-md.md)], follow the prerequisites and steps in the following quickstart:

 - [Run the SQL Server 2017 container image with Docker](quickstart-install-connect-docker.md?view=sql-server-2017&preserve-view=true)
 - [Run the SQL Server 2019 container image with Docker](quickstart-install-connect-docker.md?view=sql-server-ver15&preserve-view=true)